Terradue/cloud-admin-doc/source/sandbox2esxi.md

 * Login into the ESXi hypervisor through the VMware vSphere client,
 * Create a new Virtual Machine,
 * Select "Custom" as *Configuration*,
+* Select the name of the new Virtual Machine,
+* Select "Virtual Machine version:8" as *Virtual Machine version*,
+* Select "CentOS 4/5/6" as *Guest Operating System*,
+* Select "Use an existing virtual disk" in the *Select disk* step and choose the upload disk (see Step 5),
+* Review the Virtual Machine configuration and start it.

+*Note.* Some steps like CPU, RAM or Network selection, are omitted since they are installation specific steps.

 Hereafter the entire procedure described with images:

 ![Create a new Virtual Machine](resources/images/esxi_1.png "Create a new Virtual Machine")
 ![Virtual Machine configuration](resources/images/esxi_2.png "Virtual Machine configuration")
 ![Virtual Machine configuration](resources/images/esxi_3.png "Virtual Machine configuration")